lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 PURPOSE:

 The "Orientation_Thickness_Extraction_Geol_Maps" routine is designed to automatically extract quantitative geometric informations from geological maps.
 The routine (A) first automatically extracts the top and base contacts of a specified lithostratigraphic unit.
 (B) A second script extracts the orientation along these contacts and estimates the stratigraphic thickness of the target unit at a given locality based on the automatically extracted orientation information.
 (C) Different numeric parameters are proposed to evaluate the reliability of the extracted orientation and thickness model output.
 An example input data set was added to the repository and helps to test and get used to the presented routine.
-For more information, see **Nibourel et al. (accepted)**: *add doi here*.
+For more information, see **Nibourel et al. (2023)**: *add doi here*.

 ***
 TECHNICAL REQUIREMENTS: